Meet Physician-Data Scientist Xiaoying Wu

 Before joining our team, Xiaoying was putting her medical expertise into practice as a medical imaging research scientist at the University of Pennsylvania.
 There, she began to focus on the development and application of advanced image analysis and statistical methods.
 The goal?
 To identify and extract the telltale “signatures" of various diseases and disorders, based on images.
 It was exciting work—and it's what ultimately led her to join our community of data scientists at Johnson & Johnson.

-Today, Xiaoying is Senior Director of Data Science Platforms and Privacy at the Janssen Pharmaceutical Companies of Johnson & Johnson.
+Today, Xiaoying is VP of Data Science Platforms and Privacy at the Janssen Pharmaceutical Companies of Johnson & Johnson.
 The role comes with a fairly unique mandate.

 "Most data scientists in R&D are passionate about building models and applying machine learning algorithms," Xiaoying said.
 "But when you're working with healthcare data, you often have to spend a lot of time ‘engineering' the data before that work can start."